THE BASE: SOLID GOLD REBEL - Where BellaDancer & The Beast Began

 CHOOSE YOUR OWN ADVENTURE:

---UP NEXT: When I originally posted these on Medium, I wasn't ready to tell you about 7th & 8th Grade yet.
+--UP NEXT: When I originally posted these on Medium, I wasn't ready to tell you about the shitstorm that was the shitstorm that was Junior High yet.
 Adding the discovery of boys to my already toxic school cocktail was a disaster that impacted me as greatly as that drunk driver.
 So I took a tangent into how cheerleading led to Dance in *ALSO* A BELLY DANCER.

 Apparently parents and teachers and other well-meaning adults lie to those of us who have trouble in our younger school years.
 Many of the Mean Girls don't ever grow up, but as adults, we have the ability to battle them in ways that were unavailable to us as kids: